On this page

 ]

-# In next migration: backfill + add constraint
+# In the next migration: backfill data, then add the NOT NULL constraint

 Cause 5: FOREIGN KEY Violation

-# ❌ Order references customer_id=999 which doesn't exist
+# Order references customer_id=999 which does not exist

 Order.objects.create(customer_id=999, total=49.99)